daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 newer devices have gigabit bandwidth.

 While paravirtualization is common these days, igb emulates actual hardware.
-In most cases, paravirtualized device is superior to emulated hardware, but there are a few advantages emulated hardware has:
+In most cases, a para-virtualized device is superior to emulated hardware, but there are a few advantages emulated hardware has:
 - Widely available driver.
 In particular, Windows bundles the driver for igb and works with it out-of-box.
 - Feature-richness.
-Particularly features which make little sense for software implementation may be absent in a paravirtualized device, but having such features emulated may be required for testing purposes.
+Particularly features which make little sense for software implementation may be absent in a para-virtualized device, but having such features emulated may be required for testing purposes.

 The latter is the major motivation for introducing igb. igb has so many features